 - Reliable legal advice based on trust and long-term relationships

-Government small business matters – small businesses face some of the most brutal agency decisions seen.
-However, having experienced legal counsel that understands the federal small business program can be beneficial.
-There are several construction disputes arising from Mentor Protégé relationship, joint ventures and teaming agreements.
-At Watson & Associates LLC, the law firm provides legal advice about issues that not only include traditional government construction law but also where experience with small business issues can serve as an important part of the ultimate resolution.
-Our federal construction contract lawyers are well-versed in areas such as affiliation, HUBZone requirements and contractors certified under the SBA 8(a) Business Development Program.
+- Government small business matters and construction claims – At Watson & Associates LLC, the law firm provides legal advice about issues that not only include traditional government construction law but also where experience with small business issues can serve as an important part of the ultimate resolution.
+Our government construction contract lawyers are well-versed in areas such as affiliation, HUBZone requirements and contractors certified under the SBA 8(a) Business Development Program.

-Federal construction standards violations, litigation and compliance with Contract Disputes Act requirements: When a federal construction contractor fails to correctly process claims, the contracting officer will often deny your request.
-After award, our government construction attorneys provide legal advice on FAR construction compliance, construction scope changes, differing site conditions and preparing timely Contract Disputes Act claims.
+- Federal construction standards violations, litigation, and compliance with Contract Disputes Act requirements: When a contractor fails to correctly process claims, the contracting officer will often deny your request.
+After award, our construction contract claims changes & dispute resolution attorneys provide legal advice on FAR construction compliance, construction scope changes, differing site conditions and preparing timely Contract Disputes Act claims.

-Federal Miller Act disputes – When construction companies are involved with issues related to payment bonds and performance bonds, our law firm can provide the requisite legal counsel to provide cost-effective results.
+- Federal Miller Act disputes – When contractor contracts invovle issues related to payment bonds and performance bonds, our construction claims consultants can provide the requisite legal counsel to provide cost-effective results.

-SBA size standards and limitation in subcontracting requirements.
+- SBA size standards and limitation in subcontracting requirements.
 Both large and small businesses run the risk of violating the complex SBA affiliation rules.
-With a broad understanding of the common legal issues, our federal construction law attorneys provide reliable legal advice and guidance about small business size standard violations, Subcontracting plans and filing federal construction contract claims and appeals.
+With a broad understanding of the common legal issues, our federal contract law attorneys provide reliable legal advice and guidance about small business size standard violations, Subcontracting plans and filing construction contract claims and appeals.

-Federal construction laws — litigation and appeals – when the agency makes an adverse decision and alleges that you violated federal construction laws, we prepare to handle to dispute on appeal to the requisite appellate court.
-As federal construction contract law attorneys, we frequently appear before the Civilian Board of Contract Appeals (CBCA); the Armed Services Board of Contract Appeals (ASBCA); GAO; SBA OHA and the Small Business Administration for size protest and affiliation matters, the US Court of Federal Claims (COFC) and the United States Court of Appeals for the Federal Circuit.
+- Federal construction laws — litigation and contract appeals – when the agency makes an adverse decision and alleges that you violated procurement laws, we prepare to handle to dispute on appeal to the requisite appellate court.
+As construction contractor attorneys, we frequently appear before the Civilian Board of Contract Appeals (CBCA); the Armed Services Board of Contract Appeals (ASBCA); GAO; SBA OHA and the Small Business Administration for size protest and affiliation matters, the US Court of Federal Claims (COFC) and the United States Court of Appeals for the Federal Circuit.

 - Construction contract claims preparation;